zagreo-lab/tasmota-poe/README.md

 How to install TASMOTA firmware on Tube-ZB-CC2652-PoE

+Even though Tasmota offers several pre-compiled firmware variants, sometimes the ready-to-flash binaries aren't enough.
+If you need to enable or disable some features, or simply change some parameters, then you need to compile a firmware binary yourself.

+Gitpod is a web browser based online IDE.
+All you need to use it is to link your GitHub account.
+Gitpod will take care of all the necessary software package dependencies for you.

 1) You need to compile a bin on gitpod.io, in the workspace /workspace/Tasmota master, modifying 2 files:

 * 'Platformio_override.ini' file which is located in the root directory – /workspace/Tasmota.
 Open the file, scroll to the bottom, and add: